21 Blended Family Quotes That You Can Relate To

 "The truth is that the way our ex's, our partner's ex's or even our step-kids see us isn't always about us - it's about them and their struggles, insecurities, fears or limitations.
 You don't have to allow their judgment to become your truth."

-Being a stepdad can be difficult as well, and the position is often overlooked.
-Stepdads have to deal with as many blended family issues as stepmoms.
-They may face difficulties trying to get respect from the children or may encounter problems with the biological father.
-Stepdads try just as hard to bond with the children and be there for them without caving into the pressures surrounding them.
-They only want what is best for the new additions to their family, whether they are biological or not.
-The quotes below show what it can be like to be a step-dad:
+Being a stepdad can be difficult as well, and their family role is often overlooked.
+They may face difficulties trying to gain the respect of the children or may encounter problems with their biological father.
+Stepdads may have to try just as hard as stepmoms to bond with the children and be there for them without caving into the pressures surrounding them.
+The quotes below show what it can be like to be a stepdad:

 "A Stepdad doesn't just marry his wife: He marries her entire situation… He has to find a balance between supporting her and defending her - without overstepping invisible boundaries that may exist."

 "Any man can help make a child, but it takes a special man to help raise a child."

 "As a stepparent, you should be more concerned with your child's happiness than your petty insecurities and jealousies.
 Just a thought."

 "A dad isn't defined as the man who makes the child, but rather the man who raises and loves the child with all his heart through anything.
 BLOOD doesn't always make a man a dad; being a DAD comes from the heart."

 "Lookin' back all I can say about all the things he did for me is I hope I'm at least half the dad that he didn't have to be."

 Quotes For Step-Kids:

 As a stepchild, you may at times feel trapped or compelled to choose a side based on which parent you want to support.
 It can be difficult to feel as though you have two families, or to feel as if someone has stepped in to take the place of one of your parents.